-Clean spark arrestor while muffler and exhaust are in normal temperature.
+Clean carbon deposits from the spark arrester while the muffler and exhaust are in normal air temperature.

-- 1. Remove nut 1. - 2.
-Remove spark plug arrestor 2 from muffler. - 3.
-Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits 3 from the spark arrestor portion of the tailpipe. - 4.
+- 1. Remove the fasteners 1. - 2.
+Tap the tailpipe lightly to loosen it and remove the spark arrester [2] from the muffler. - 3.
+Use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe 3. - 4.
 Insert the tailpipe into the muffler and align the bolt holes. - 5.
-Install and tighten the bolts.
+Install and torque the fasteners to 7.3 ft-lb.
+(10 N•m).